 In lieu of the growing popularity of e-books, e-readers are a convenient way to read e-books using wireless connectivity.
-One of the main advantage e-readers have over printed books is its size and portability.
+One of the main advantages that e-readers have over printed books is the size and portability of the devices.
 In comparison to laptop computers, e-readers are cheaper and tend to optimize battery life.
 The display of specialized e-reader devices also tends to optimize readability.
 In a 2017 Statista Survey, 80 percent of respondent stated that the battery capacity was the most important criteria for purchasing an e-reading device and 45 percent of them believed that up to a hundred U.S. dollars was an appropriate price for an e-reader device.